 Can you use ground coffee for pour-over?

 Yes, you can.
-But there’s an ongoing debate between using whole beans or ground coffee, and with pour over it makes a huge difference whether you’re using high-quality beans and practice small-batch on-the-spot coffee roasting (to produce the freshest results), or ground or stale ground coffee from the supermarket.
-For best results, buy the beans and then grind them yourself just before the brewing process.
+But there’s an ongoing debate between using whole beans or ground coffee, and the quality and freshness of the beans play an important role when it comes to brewing quality coffee.
+You can use preground coffee, but using high-quality beans and practicing small-batch on-the-spot coffee roasting (to produce the freshest results) will give you a significantly superior brew.
+For best results, we recommend you buy freshly roasted beans and then grind them yourself just before you brew.

 Your pour-over coffee perhaps doesn’t need milk because you’d want to taste the flavor note and hints of different fruits, scents, and aromas in it.
 But here’s the thing; if you want to add milk, go ahead.
 You can add pretty much anything you’d like to it.